Bordered Floer homology with integral coefficients for manifolds with torus boundary: Background

 In this paper we define type $A$ and $D$ structures for a particular kind of bordered Heegaard diagram called a \emph{nice} diagram.
 The type $A$ structure associated to a nice diagram has no higher multiplication maps, i.e.\ $m_i$ for $i \geq 3$ is identically zero; note that this implies that the type $A$ structure is bounded.
 In this case, the type $A$ relations become

 for all homogeneous $m \in M$ and $a, b \in A$, where we have once again used the more common notations of $d_M, d_A$, and $\cdot$, instead of $m_1, \mu_1$, and $m_2$ respectively.
-The type $D$ structure associated to a nice diagram is also bounded.
+The type $D$ structure associated to a nice diagram is also bounded; this follows directly from \cite[Lemma 6.5]{bfh2}, which says that admissible diagrams result in bounded type $D$ structures, and \cite[Lemma 8.3]{bfh2}, which says that nice diagrams are admissible, since the finiteness argument in the proof of \cite[Lemma 6.5]{bfh2} is valid if one counts holomorphic disks with signs as well.

 In the case of nice diagrams with torus boundary, the box tensor differential becomes

 where $x$ is homogeneous, and $a_j$ are the algebra elements that appear if we write out $\delta^1(y)$ in terms of generators as $\delta^1(y) = \displaystyle\sum_j a_j \otimes y_j$.